kcmv/colabo/src/frontend/apps/psc/README.md

 #### General

-- can be played by moderators by using RFID card of Doug's Dream and Challenge
+- can be played by moderators by using an **RFID card** of Doug's Dream and Challenge, playing it on the RFID reader and by that decorating the current performance (e.g. the first card in its chain)
 -

 #### Doug Engelbart's Co-evolution